Caiby0927/KBL/README.md

 # KBL: A Golden Keywords-based Query Reformulation Approach for Bug Localization

+## Supplementary Results Display
+* The detailed statistical significance results mentioned in the paper are shown in the significance_res.csv file.
+* Other attempts to improve the classifier are also shown in the other_attempts.csv file.

 ## Getting Started
 Clone the repository by using the following command.